Getting over stupid ∙

 Father Your truth is intended to make Your children wise, knowledgeable, deep, and good.
 Please encourage me to be in Your Word.
 Release the life and power within it to provide correction and instruction for my life.

-Our heavenly Father gave us the Scriptures to teach us the truth about Himself, to facilitate our growth, and correct us when we are wrong.
+Our heavenly Father gave us the Scriptures to teach us the truth about Himself, facilitate our growth, and correct us when we are wrong.
 The Word of God is the Father’s owner’s manual for human souls.

 2 Timothy 3:16-17